MrLoh/thesis-davidson/manuscript.md

 - establishing a baseline
 -->

 First we will have to explore what the Turing Test is.
-Turing proposed his famous test first in [-@Turing:1950cm] as a replacement for the question *"Can machines think?"* --- which he deemed to vague to deserve discussion.
+Alan Turing (1912-1954) proposed his famous test first in 'Computing Machinery and Intelligence' [-@Turing:1950cm] as a replacement for the question *"Can machines think?"* --- which he deemed to vague to deserve discussion.
 The test is described as a game: the imitation game.

 The imitation game consists of an interrogator that can communicate via a real-time text chat interface with two players.
 One player is a computer the other a human.
 The interrogator’s task is to identify the human after a given time.
 The computer's task is to pretend to be a human[^no-sexism] and the human's task is to help the interrogator identify him correctly.
 If many interrogators consistently can't tell the computer apart from the human --- as measured against an established baseline[^baseline] --- we ought to take this as an indication that the computer can think. [@Turing:1950cm, p.
 433-434]

 [^no-sexism]: I think it is pretty clear that Davidson misinterprets Turing on the sexist aspect of the test [see @Davidson:1990tt, p.
 78].
 Turing didn't mean that the interrogator's task would be to decide on the gender, and the computers task to imitate a woman.
-This becomes pretty clear when Turing says: *"If the man were to try and pretend to be the machine [...]"* [@Turing:1950cm, p.
+This becomes pretty clear when Turing says: *"If the man were to try and pretend to be the machine [...]"* [-@Turing:1950cm, p.
 435] and from all his examples that are focused on how the machine can imitate being a human not a woman.
-See also [@Copeland:2000tt, p.
-526].
+[See also  @Copeland:2000tt, p.
+526.]

 [^baseline]: Turing's idea is that a baseline is established by the traditional imitation game, in which a man tries to imitate a woman and the interrogator has to decide on the gender.
-While this might not be the best way to establish a baseline it means that Davidson's critique that *"Turing does not say what he would make of a computer that was consistently chosen over the [...human] to be the [...human]"* [@Davidson:1990tt, p.
+While this might not be the best way to establish a baseline it means that Davidson's critique that *"Turing does not say what he would make of a computer that was consistently chosen over the [...human] to be the [...human]"* [-@Davidson:1990tt, p.
 78], is ill conceived, as the computer will always unambiguously fall over or under the baseline within a margin of error.

 ## Interpretations and Versions of the Turing Test